justvanrossum/fontgoggles/docsSource/index.md

 - Click on a font to see the glyph positioning information
 - Select glyphs by clicking on them, which will highlight glyph positioning info and character info
+- In the font list, use arrow keys to navigate glyphs and fonts

-## The Character list and the Glyph list
+## The Character and Glyph lists

 On the left hand side of the FontGoggles window there are two lists.